CDCgov/prime-reportstream/prime-router/docs/proposals/0020-universal-metadata-search/0020-universal-metadata-search.md

 - Cannot be run locally and would require a dev instance
 - Locks ReportStream into azure

+#### Recommendation

+The recommendation would be to use two of the solutions described above

 ## Open Questions

 - Can an item lineage be part of more than one report lineage?
+  - No
 - Does old data need to be back filled?
   - The answer is likely no
-- What does an "undelivered" report mean?
+- What does an "undelivered" or "delivered" report mean?
+  - One that does not have a successful send?
+  - Action with send_error?
 - Do we care about the reports in between sending and receiving?
   - Maybe only in the case of error or warnings?
+  - From a search perspective only the terminal reports are relevant
 - Why does the submissions page not actually show metadata?
 - Where is the expired at time stored?
+  - Reports are available for 60 days? so expiration is just 60 days from the created_at?